facundoq/tmeasures/README.md

 Other examples with multiple measures and pretrained models can be found in the [doc](/doc) folder of this repository.

-## 💻 TensorFlow API

-We are still developing the Tensorflow API.

 ## 📋 Examples